giorgiop/giorgiop.github.io/index.md

 ### News
 2021
+- Aug - Talk at the UN Institute for Disarmament Research
-- Apr - Talks at Ernst & Young (UK), the National Cyber Crime Conference (US), and at the School for Advanced Research, New Mexico (US).
+- Apr - Talks at Ernst & Young (UK), the National Cyber Crime Conference (US), and at the School for Advanced Research (New Mexico).

 2020
 - Dec - Talk at ETH Zurich part of a session on AI and Cyber Influence Operations.